 The Faculty of Pharmaceutical Medicine of the Royal Colleges of Physicians of the United Kingdom (FPM) is committed to protecting and respecting your privacy.
+As a membership organisation the processing of members personal data is required in order for us to pursue our legitimate interests.
 This policy sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.

 This policy explains when and why we collect personal information, how we use it, the conditions under which we may disclose it to others, and how we keep it secure.

 It will be updated from time to time, in line with changes to our systems, processes and procedures, so please check this page occasionally to ensure you’re aware of any changes.

 What kind of personal data do we collect and how do we use it?